psychbruce/PsychWordVec/README.md

 An integrative toolbox of word embedding research that provides:

-1. A collection of [pre-trained static word vectors](https://psychbruce.github.io/WordVector_RData.pdf) in the .RData compressed format;
+1. A collection of [pre-trained static word vectors](https://psychbruce.github.io/WordVector_RData.pdf) in the .RData compressed format.
-2. A series of functions to process, analyze, and visualize word vectors;
+2. A group of functions to process, analyze, and visualize word vectors.
-3. A range of tests to examine conceptual associations, including the *Word Embedding Association Test* (Caliskan et al., 2017) and the *Relative Norm Distance* (Garg et al., 2018), with permutation test of significance;
+3. A range of tests to examine conceptual associations, including the *Word Embedding Association Test* (Caliskan et al., 2017) and the *Relative Norm Distance* (Garg et al., 2018), with permutation test of significance.
-4. A set of training methods to locally train (*static*) word vectors from text corpora, including *Word2Vec* (Mikolov et al., 2013), *GloVe* (Pennington et al., 2014), and *FastText* (Bojanowski et al., 2017);
+4. A set of training methods to locally train (*static*) word vectors from text corpora, including *Word2Vec* (Mikolov et al., 2013), *GloVe* (Pennington et al., 2014), and *FastText* (Bojanowski et al., 2017).
-5. A group of functions to download pre-trained language models (e.g., *GPT*, *BERT*) and extract contextualized (*dynamic*) word vectors (based on the R package [text](https://www.r-text.org/)).

 ⚠️ *All users should update the package to version ≥ 0.3.2.
 Old versions may have slow processing speed and other problems.*